subvisual/subvisual.com/src/posts/2020-06-05-rebuilding-subvisual-com/index.md

 ---
+highlight: false
-path: /rebuilding-subvisual-com
+path: rebuilding-subvisual-com
 title: Rebuilding subvisual.com
+categories:
+  - inside-subvisual
+  - engineering
 author: pedro-costa
 date: 2020-06-25
 cover: ./dane-deaner-d0AcxMk33is-unsplash.jpg
 intro: >
   In the end of 2018 we started working on a rebranding process for Subvisual.
   We grew beyond the identity we coined in 2015, and the brand needed to reflect it and our ambition for the future.
 We now have a story to tell.
 ---

 In the end of 2018 we started working on the rebranding process for Subvisual.